kpenningroth1440/rag-chatbot/README.md

        if you want this code to work as is.
 I utilized the "landmark" collection for this project.
 The keyword search option within the chatbot will not work until this is done.
      - For the index names, I used:
-        - landmarks-vector-index (INDEX FOR VECTOR SEARCH)
+        - 'landmarks-vector-index' (INDEX FOR VECTOR SEARCH)
-        - landmarks-text-index (INDEX FOR FULL TEXT SEARCH)
+        - 'landmarks-text-index' (INDEX FOR FULL TEXT SEARCH)
+        - NOTE: do not include the quotes or anything in the parentheses

 ### Setup Instructions